Megidd/jewelry-personalization/ring-text/specs_floating.md

    * Base platform or decorative bridges - they might look natural and might provide good support.
 * For Sleeping Text:
    * Organic flow connections might work best as they can follow the ring’s curve naturally.

+## Simplest while the most elegant

+Maybe the simplest and the most elegant solution is:

+* Connecting each text character to the next character by a wire-like link
+* Connecting ring to the first character by a wire-like link
+* Connecting ring to the last character by a wire-like link
+* The link dimensiones should be such that 3D printing and metal casting would be convenient